vdaas/vald/docs/contributing/coding-style.md

     ```
 ### Using Mock

-In Vald, we use a lot of external library, there are a lot of dependencies between libraries.
+In Vald, we use a lot of external libraries, there are a lot of dependencies between libraries.

 As a result, due to the more complexity of the test, it has become more difficult to determine whether or not to mock dependencies.